Seth Perler

 • Learn how to help your child manage overwhelming emotions and resistance.

-• Feel you are not alone, see other parents in the same position.
+• Feel you are not alone, see that other parents in the same position.

 • Feel free from having to lecture or nag your child.
-If your child won’t listen to you, I’m the one telling them, so they can take more ownership in the process.
+If your child won’t listen to you, I’m the one telling them, so they have more buy-in and ownership.

-• You get to see how I communicate with kids (parents often tell me how helpful this is in helping them learn better ways to communicate).
+• You get to watch how I communicate with kids (parents often tell me how helpful this is in learning better ways to communicate).

-• In-depth PDF support sheets that detail key concepts and keep you on track.
+• In-depth PDF support documents that detail key concepts and keep you on track.

-• Note: UGYG is not for people seeking a quick/easy fix or a magic bullet.
-The reality is that these issues often take years to overcome.
-But UGYG will help move the needle and is designed to get your child on a much better trajectory.
+• Note: UGYG is not for people seeking a quick/easy fix or a magic bullet, these issues often take years to overcome.
+But UGYG is designed to help your child turn the corner and change the trajectory.

 “Thanks so much… your lessons are awesome and although there has been some resistance as you said there would be, he is enjoying them and really, really benefiting already.
 He’s feeling more hopeful and like he’s getting some control over things and less overwhelmed.
 I think even just having his dedicated sacred study space has made a big difference.
 So grateful we found you.”